-6.8 If you are a flexible tenant and want to sub-let part of your home, you must get prior written permission from the council before you do so.
+6.7 If you are a secure tenant and want to sub-let part of your home, you must get prior written permission from the council before you do so.
 The council will not give permission for more than the permitted number of persons allowed to live there, as detailed on page one.
 You must not sub-let the whole of your home.
-(Note: If you do sub-let part of your home you must let your Housing Officer know who the sub-tenant is so that the council has a record of who lives in its properties.
-If you are an introductory tenant, you do not have the right to sub-let all or part of your home).
+The council may prosecute any tenant who parts with the possession of the property or sub-lets the whole of it as provided for by the Prevention of Social Housing Fraud Act 2013.
+(Notes: If you do sub-let part of your home you must let your Housing Officer know who the sub-tenant is so that the council has a record of who lives in its properties.
+If you are an introductory tenant, you do not have the right to sub-let the whole or part of your home).